ibm-cloud-docs/assistant/actions-overview.md

 A global variable is a variable that you can set and use across all actions.

 When you define a global variable, you give it a short name, such as `membership status`.
-The variable name that is saved contains no spaces.
-An underscores (`_`) is used in place of each space.
-When you set the value of a global variable, you choose the global variable by its name, such as `membership status`.
-When you reference a global variable elsewhere, such in a step condition expression, the global variable is represented with the syntax `${membership_status}`.
+You can use this name later to reference the variable when you set its value from within a step.

 Client applications or dialog skills that call an action can set the value of a global variable that is used by the action when the action is triggered.

 ## Expressions
 {: #actions-overview-step-expressions}